cskzoli/dscKeybusInterface/README.md

   * Verizon: 5558675309@vtext.com
   * AT&T: 5558675309@txt.att.net

-* **VirtualKeypad-Blynk** (esp8266/esp32): Provides a virtual keypad interface for the free [Blynk legacy](https://www.blynk.io) app on iOS and Android, including viewing alarm memory, programming zone lights, and the event buffer.
-The newer generation Blynk app is not currently supported.
-Scan one of the following QR codes from within the Blynk app for an example keypad layout:
+* **VirtualKeypad-Blynk** (esp8266/esp32): Provides a virtual keypad interface for the free [Blynk legacy app](https://blynk.io/blog/what-will-happen-to-the-legacy-blynk-platform) on iOS and Android, including viewing alarm memory, programming zone lights, and the event buffer.
+This uses a [local Blynk server](https://github.com/Peterkn2001/blynk-server) and does not support the newer Blynk IoT app.
+Scan one of the following QR codes from within the Blynk legacy app for an example keypad layout:
   - [Virtual keypad with 16 zones](https://user-images.githubusercontent.com/12835671/103719316-5f6f1d80-4f8e-11eb-8a7c-4bd7bfe3cd8a.png)
   - [Virtual keypad with 32 zones](https://user-images.githubusercontent.com/12835671/103719459-af4de480-4f8e-11eb-8e4a-7172961e2d29.png)
   - [Virtual keypad with 8 zones and event log](https://user-images.githubusercontent.com/12835671/103719518-cc82b300-4f8e-11eb-8b2a-97299e7be3a2.png)

-  Note: Installing [Blynk as a local server](https://github.com/Peterkn2001/blynk-server) is recommended to keep control of the security system internal to your network.

 * **VirtualKeypad-Web** (esp8266/esp32): Provides a virtual keypad web interface, using the esp8266/esp32 itself as a standalone web server, including viewing alarm memory, programming zone lights, and the event buffer.
 Thanks to [Elektrik1](https://github.com/Elektrik1) for contributing this example!